 Glow plugs with burnt heating rods

-Pic.
-4.19.
-Glow plug with burnt core
+Figure 4.19.
+Glow plug with a burnt rod

 Checking the glow plug relay